TariqAHassan/EasyMoney/_sources/README.txt

 Project Summary
 '''''''''''''''

-This package is primarily intended to be used in the domain of Data Science.
-Many data analysis projects involve analyzing money, often from very different sources.
-This can create a lot of problems when the time comes to compare these sources of information, which may be separated in time (inflation), currency (conversion) and the ways in which these sources refer to the currency being used (e.g., ISO Alpha2 Codes vs. Currency Codes).
+This package is primarily intended to be used in the domain of Data Science to simplify the process of analysing data sets which contain money information.
+Often, the financial information within, or often between, data sets is be separated in time (inflation), currency (conversion) and/or the ways in which these sources refer to the currency being used (e.g., ISO Alpha2 Codes vs. Currency Codes).
-EasyMoney is intended to abstract away all such complexities to make comparisons across these dimensions extremely simple.
+Conventionally, this has required handcrafting a patchwork of techniques and tools to control for these differences on a case-by-case basis.
+EasyMoney is intended to streamline this process to make comparisons across these dimensions extremely simple and straightforward.

-It should also be noted that despite being targeted towards the world of data analysis, the tools provided by EasyMoney are likely to be useful in many other domains.

 Feature Summary
 '''''''''''''''